adonisjs/v5-docs/content/api/orm/base-model.md

 In the above example, Lucid will search for existing users by their email `(keyForSearch)`.
 For missing rows a new local instance of the model will be created.

-Optionally, you can also pass [model options](#model-adapter-options) as the 3rd argument.
+The method accepts the same options as the [firstOrNew](#static-firstornew) method.

+---

 ### static fetchOrCreateMany

 The `fetchOrCreateMany` method is similar to the `firstOrCreate` method.
 However, it operates on multiple rows.

 ```ts